dbry/adpcm-xq/README.md

 - Unknown RIFF chunk types are correctly parsed on input files, but are not passed to the output file.

-- The lookahead feature does not work for the last samples in an ADPCM block (i.e. it doesn't utilize samples in the _next_ block).

-- In some situations the lookahead can get very slow or seem to be stuck because it needs improved trellis pruning.
-However the default level 3 should always be fine and then the user can simply try increasing levels until the time becomes untenable.
+- In some situations, at high lookahead levels, the operation can get very slow or even seem to be stuck, however this will happen at much higher lookahead depths than before.
+The default level 3 should always be fine and then the user can simply try increasing levels until the time becomes untenable.

 - Pipes are not yet supported.